covid-visualizer/alpha/README.md

 <a name="features"></a>
 # Features

 CoronaCurves produces four classes of graphs, some of which include interesting quantitative data.
 In limited areas, it is designed to reflect data uncertainties.
 All data are imported from a spreadsheet (.csv) file.
+The case numbers are all open source from the <a href="https://projects.sfchronicle.com/2020/coronavirus-map/">San Francisco Chronicle</a> and the hospital capacity numbers are hypothetical.

 * Plot 0 -- simple graph of cases over time for multiple geographic regions, on a linear axis
     * You can define as many counties (geographic regions) you want.
 You can use spreadsheet column-summation to define composite counties from smaller ones.